chesterbr/ruby2600/README.md

 # Ruby2600

-A (work-in-progress) Atari 2600 emulator 100% written in Ruby
+A (work-in-progress) Atari 2600 emulator, 100% written in Ruby.

-## Rationale
+## Motivation

-Emulator development and the "Ruby way" of writing code were two areas that I wanted to get more experience, and this project allowed me to do both.
-Speed is **not** a concern (Stella does that very well), but I wanted to end up with n emulator with high test coverage and easy to understand/modify code.
+Emulator development and the "Ruby way" of writing code were two areas that I wanted to explore, and this project allowed me to do both.

+The main focus is to avoid "writing C in Ruby".
+Instead, the code is geared towards clarity and compatibility, by means of means of strict, RSpec-based TDD.

+This will (hopefully) result in specs that can  used in other contexts (e.g., testing other 650x CPU emulators, or using the current one in other projects).

+Speed and sound are lowest-priority goals ([Stella](http://stella.sourceforge.net/) or [z26](http://www.whimsey.com/z26/) can suit most needs in those respects right now).
+Once (and if) it reaches reasonable compatibility with general games we can look at those aspects.

+## Current status

-So far, it is going well: the 650x CPU emulation covers about 65% of the instruction set and (cloc)[http://cloc.sourceforge.net/]s only 260 lines of code, and every instruction is tested for expected effects (and a few unexpected ones).
+- 650x CPU emulation covers about 65% of the instruction set ((cloc)[http://cloc.sourceforge.net/]-ing  only 260 lines of code)
+- TIA emulation covers basic *SYNC and PF* registers and CPU sync-ing, being able to generate an entire scanline or even a full frame (in Atari colors)
+- Every single aspect of the emulated code is covered by specs.
+- Rudimentary [Gosu](http://www.libgosu.org/)-based command-line interface allows running a [Hello World ROM](http://pastebin.com/abBRfUjd), which is also included on a functional test.

 ## Installation

-Once this gem is published), you can just install it:
+Once this gem is published), you'll be able to just install it:

     $ gem install ruby2600

-For now, you'll have to install it from the cloned source

-    FIXME add command
+For now, clone the project and `bundle install` the dependencies.

 ## Usage

-The command line is pretty minimal now:

-    $ ruby2600 enduro.bin
+You can use then `bundle exec rspec` or `bundle exec guard` to run the tests.

+Command line is pretty minimal now, and most likely only the Hello World cart will run (with funky colors).
+You can run straight from a clone/fork with:

+    $ bundle exec ruby -Ilib bin/ruby2600 spec/fixtures/files/hello.bin

 ## License

+If you can see this repository, it means I gave you a sneak preview.
+Play with it as you wish, but please don't share until it is released - ping me if you have any need otherwise!

+Once released (planned for [RubyConf BR 2013](http://cfp.rubyconf.com.br/)), this software will be distributed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+If you have access right now, it me

 Copyright (c) 2013 Carlos Duarte do Nascimento (Chester) <cd@pobox.com>

-See the file license.txt for copying permission.
+See the file LICENSE.txt for copying permission.